 Four classes of data are defined by the University of Illinois globally for the institution: High Risk, Sensitive, Internal, and Public.
 This Program additionally defines a fifth class, Sensitive Data Collection, and an overlapping sixth class which may be present within any of the preceding five data classes, Personally Identifiable Information (PII) Data.
-The global University data classifications are repeated for completeness as follows:
+A Summary of the global university data classifications is listed below.

 DCS.1.1 High Risk Data

 High Risk Data is a University class of information that, if disclosed or modified without authorization, would have severe adverse effect on the operations, assets, or reputation of the University, or the University’s obligations concerning information privacy.
 Information in this class includes, but is not limited to:

 - Information assets for which there are legal requirements for preventing disclosure or financial penalties for disclosure, such as credit card information (covered by the Payment Card Industry Data Security Standard (PCI DSS) ).

 - Information covered by federal and state legislation, such as the federal Health Insurance Portability and Accountability Act (HIPAA) or the Illinois Personal Information Protection Act (IL PIPA).